eisl-nctu/aquila/README.md

 We will provide Vivado workspace for other less expensive platforms, such as the Arty, soon.
 However, KC-705 will most likely be the main development platform for Aquila SoCs.

+# Simualtion of Aquila (Verilator)

+Aquila provides verilator model for fast simulation and riscv-tests env for riscv-tests regression tests.

+Please see tb folder for more details.

 # User's Guide
 A simple user's guide to Aquila is available [here](docs/aquila_manual.pdf).